 According to the Chinese zodiac, 2017 was Year of the Rooster - but we’re inclined to suggest it’s also been the year of the smart speaker.

 Amazon’s aim to put Alexa into pretty much everything has come home to roost this year, in the shape of any number of voice-controlled speakers.
+Google Assistant is available through myriad devices, Cortana is aboard one or two, and Apple's Siri-powered HomePod has now been available a good few months.
+It’s fair to say you may well be talking to your next wireless speaker - if you aren't already.

-There’s the Echo Plus (£150), which focuses on increased smart home connectivity and better sound, Echo Show (£200) features a video screen, and the Echo Spot (£TBC) is a voice-controlled bedside clock complete with video calling.
+There’s the Echo Plus (£150), which focuses on increased smart home connectivity and better sound, Echo Show (£200) features a video screen, and the Echo Spot (£120) is a voice-controlled bedside clock complete with video calling.

 But we say that in a good way.
 The stubbier design probably better blends into the average room, the new fabric finish makes for a more premium look, and there’s a choice of six colours (charcoal, sandstone or heather grey fabrics; oak, walnut or silver finishes).

-The top of the new Echo is shares the design of the Echo Dot, with volume buttons rather than the dial found on the first-gen Echo.
+The top of the new Echo shares the design of the Echo Dot, with volume buttons rather than the dial found on the first-gen Echo.
 The mute and set-up buttons remain.

-There’s still wi-fi and Bluetooth streaming, but now also a 3.5mm line output at the rear of the Echo 2 for connecting to legacy devices.
+There’s still wi-fi and Bluetooth streaming, but now also a 3.5mm line output at the rear of the second-gen Echo for connecting to legacy devices.
 Previously only the Echo Dot had this audio output.

 On the inside, there’s a new 65mm woofer and 15mm tweeter.
 Though much smaller than those of the previous model, Amazon suggests an upgrade in sound quality.
 That’s no doubt in part attributed to the “Dolby processing” on board here.